mila-iqia/mila-docs/docs/Userguide_faq.rst

 To reset your password, please submit a support ticket.

-**Warning**: your cluster password is the same as your Google GSuite account.
+**Warning**: your cluster password is the same as your Google Workspace account.
 So, after reset, you must use the new password for all your Google services.

 srun: error: --mem and --mem-per-cpu are mutually exclusive